shermanloan/scejson-doc/doc/module-hcm.md

 your use if you are using a version of the SCE which is hosted by J. L. Sherman and Associates, Inc.

-## Hcm Data Object Field Definition
+## Hcm Request Data Object Field Definition

 **Example - Request Envelope for Hcm Module**